Xubuntu/wiki.xubuntu.org/Xubuntu-17.04-Zesty-Zapus-2.md

     ([1047384](https://launchpad.net/bugs/1047384))
     -   **Workround:** Start the installation with the correct keymap.
         ([Use F3](https://help.ubuntu.com/community/BootOptions#Changing_the_CD.27s_Default_Boot_Options))
-        to set your keymap *before* booting either installation option.
+        to set your keymap *before* booting to Try or Install Xubuntu from that menu.

 ### General Issues